rbeddor/QUDepistemicmodals/README.md

 >
 >(b) “Yes, it is.”

+The same comprehension check question was used as in Experiments 2 and 3.

 ## Experiment 5
 As before, participants were randomly assigned to one of two conditions, QUD-PREJACENT and QUD-COMPETENCE.
 All participants received a vignette that began as follows: